Tips To Plan an Amazing Beercation in San Diego

 Pick a "Beer Town" That Matches Your Interests

-While I personally would rank things differently, Travelocity released their list of top beer cities earlier this year.
+While I personally would rank things differently, Travelocity released their list of top beer cities a few years ago but we think it still holds true today.
 Their methodology included not just the raw number of breweries but other factors including: affordability, accessibility, hotel cost, and availability of rideshare services.

 Travelocity's Top 6 Large Beer Cities Include: